-- The bathroom is not used while the vehicle is in motion. - Top hinged windows are closed and securely fastened. - All passengers are secure and wear the appropriate restraint for their height and age. - Turn off all gas appliances, except those heating appliances designed to function while the vehicle is in motion
+- The bathroom is not used while the vehicle is in motion. - Top hinged windows are closed and securely fastened. - All passengers are secure and wear the appropriate restraint for their height and age. - Turn off all gas appliances whilst vehicle is in motion